Feeling low or depressed is an understandable response to difficult and distressing life circumstances.

 For example, when you feel low in mood, it is common to stop meeting with people you would usually have seen or to stop activities you would usually have enjoyed.
 This might be caused by worries about having to explain the situation with your diagnosis or concern about how other people might react.
 You might feel that avoiding others will be helpful, because you are worried about “dragging other people down”.
 However, in the long-run, avoiding people you used to meet will simply give you fewer opportunities for meaningful or pleasant experiences that could help you feel better.
 It will also reduce the amount of support you can access from other people.
 It becomes a vicious circle.

-There are many types of vicious circle like this one, which can keep you feeling low.
+There are many types of vicious circles like this one, which can keep you feeling low.
 The first step towards change is to do something different to tackle the low mood/depression – research has shown that one of the best things to do is to set yourself some small goals to do things in spite of feeling low rather than waiting to feel better first.
 The longer you wait, the greater the likelihood you will feel more low.

 Please read our patient information leaflets below to find out further information about how you could “start doing” more in your life to help overcome your low mood.